destel/dspc/README.md

 ## When to Use
 This library is a good fit for CLI applications that do concurrent work.
-When running tasks across multiple goroutines, you usually need to track their progress - the number of completed tasks, errors, tasks currently in progress.
-You may also want to track dynamic categories - like counting errors by type - "validation_error", "network_error", etc.
+When running tasks across multiple goroutines, you usually need to track their progress - the number of tasks that are completed, failed or currently in progress.
+You may also want to track dynamic categories - different kinds of tasks, or types of errors (e.g., "validation_error", "network_error", etc).

 When running the app in terminal, you want to see a clean progress report that updates in real-time, while keeping your normal application logs readable and separate.